bones0xab/Tp_Java/README.md

 ### 5. Practical Activity 5
 **Description:**
-This exercise get made attention to the streams and hwo they facilate the manipulations of collections in JAVA
+This exercise get made attention to the streams and hwo they facilitate the manipulations of collections in JAVA

 **Topics covered:**
 - [Filters]